wserafin/hello-world-jms-openshift/README.md

   [Minishift](https://docs.okd.io/latest/minishift/getting-started/index.html)
   provides a way to run OpenShift in your local environment.

-* You must have a project selected in which to deploy the services.

 ## Deploying the services on OpenShift

+1. Use the `oc new-project` command to create a new namespace for the example services.

+        oc new-project hello-world-jms

-1. If you haven't already, use `git` to clone the example source to your local environment.
+1. If you haven't already, use `git` to clone the example code to your local environment.

         git clone https://github.com/amq-io/hello-world-jms-openshift